 - Up to 10% of the annual income must be shared with the company’s employees.

-- A workweek in Mexico is a maximum of 48 hours, with a maximum of 3 hours of overtime per day.
+- A workweek in Mexico is a maximum of 48 hours, with a maximum of 3 hours of overtime per day and three times a week.

 - Workers are permitted to engage and be members of a union.

-- 2% of payroll must go to workers’ retirement funds and 5% must go to their housing funds.
+- 2% of payroll must go to workers’ retirement funds while 5% must go to their housing funds.

-Mexico is a country full of opportunity and is very open to the prospect of foreign business and trade.
-Understanding the legalities prior to designing your business plan will create the foundation for a smoother market entry.
+Mexico is a country of opportunity and is very open to the prospect of foreign business and trade.
+Understanding the legalities before designing your business plan will create the foundation for a smoother market entry.